 Before founding Digital Cinema Destinations, Mayo ran Cinedigm Digital Cinema Corp.
-(CIDM), a company that converted theaters to digital projection and assisted in arranging loans to cover the costs.
+(CIDM:US), a company that converted theaters to digital projection and assisted in arranging loans to cover the costs.

 With 80 percent of U.S. cinemas converted, major film studios plan to stop providing film prints by the end of 2013.
 The change is expected to create buying opportunities as some owners leave the business.